jupyterlab/jupyterlab/docs/source/getting_started/overview.rst

 JupyterLab Releases
 ~~~~~~~~~~~~~~~~~~~

 The current release of JupyterLab is suitable for general daily use.
+Please
+review the :ref:`changelog` for detailed descriptions of each release.

 The extension developer API is evolving, and we also are currently iterating on UI/UX improvements.
 We appreciate feedback on our `GitHub issues page <https://github.com/jupyterlab/jupyterlab/issues>`__